fenxu/azure-powershell-docs-prod/azure/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/Set-AzureRmApiManagementOpenIdConnectProvider.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmApiManagementOpenIdConnectProvider** cmdlet modifies an OpenID Connect provider in azure_2 API Management.
+The **Set-AzureRmApiManagementOpenIdConnectProvider** cmdlet modifies an OpenID Connect provider in Azure API Management.

 ## EXAMPLES